lpeltonjr/mws-restaurant-stage-1/README.md

 ##  Notes

 I haven't added any tabindex attributes to HTML landmarks.
 The rubric perhaps requires it, but they aren't required to navigate using a screenreader.
-I spent significant time learning to use ChromeVox key navigation in order to determine that the site can be navigated adequately with Shift-Alt-arrows key combinations.
+I spent significant time learning to use ChromeVox key navigation in order to determine that the site can be navigated adequately with Shift-Alt-arrow key combinations.

 The first reviewer claimed to have difficulty loading the page offline.
 I've tested it over and over and experimented with cache options.
 It works as well as I can get it to work.
 If I'm doing something wrong, I am open to feedback.
 I added a page reload as suggested in the first review notes, but I don't see that it changed much.
 I can reload the site most times in offline mode.
 Sometimes, I have difficulty.
 I don't know why.